tgrecojs/logseq/pages/Merkle Airdrop.md

 -
 - ### Instructions
 	- Ok so the contract would expose a method for adding their wallet to the merkle tree.
 	- Once they do so, they would receive back a facet for verifying that their address has been included in the merkle tree.
-This facet would be private t
+Thi
 	-
 -
 - The users can use any ERC20 compatible wallet to interact with the smart contract and claim the tokens.